patdmob/getting_started_with_julia/README.md

 5. To get back to the Julia REPL, press `backspace` or `^C`

-Things to know:
+### Things to Know

 1. To executed code interactively from the file into the terminal, use `Control+Enter`.
 This is different than in Python where users press `Shift+Enter`.
 2. To restart the terminal, you can close the existing terminal by selecting the trash can or by `shift+cmd+p` and typing `Julia: Stop REPL` before creating a new one by `shift+cmd+p` and typing `Julia: Start REPL`.
+I did not find an easy way to restart the session.
 3. Devcontainers are a great way to create an isolated environment.
 All you need is a `.devcontainer` folder with a `devcontainer.json` file.
 In this case we had the following simple code to direct the creation of a dev docker container:

 ```json